Stay right here for our final news roundup and information overload.

 And I believe that unless they clean this, they're able to clean out all politics from the FBI and return it to be again the world's premier organization, a law enforcement organization, then they might just have to scrap it and start over.

-I I refuse to do that.
+I refuse to do that.

-You know that that that's exactly what Jim Jordan's committee is tasked with.
+That's exactly what Jim Jordan's committee is tasked with.

-They're in at the Judiciary Committee.
+They're at the Judiciary Committee.

 That is what they are looking into, whether your FBI is politicized and whether the DOJ has been weaponized.